echedev/uic-flutter/README.md

 ####  Components:
 - [CheckboxUic](#checkboxuic) - Enhanced **Checkbox** that maintain its state, has a title and can show additional description in each state.
 - [ListUic](#listuic) - Wrapper of **ListView**, which implements related data loading and state management logic.
+- [LoginUic](#loginuic) - A Login form, that hides most of the UI logic under the hood, but still customizable to fit your app design.
 - `ProgressUic` - Wrapper of **ProgressIndicator** with additional text.

 ####  Widgets: